-Data Discovery and Classification are the first two steps of Spirion’s Data Privacy Management Framework.
-These form the bedrock of any data privacy program because you must first know where your sensitive data resides and what levels of protection it needs.
-Without those two fundamental steps, your company will not be able to get a full picture of its data for privacy compliance.
+Data discovery and classification form the bedrock of any organization’s data privacy program because you must first know where your sensitive data resides and what levels of protection it needs.
+Without those two fundamental steps, your company will not be able to get a full picture of its data for proactive privacy compliance.

 Data discovery and classification are essential components of Spirion’s five-step data privacy management framework.
 In fact, these two processes are incorporated into the first two steps of the framework.
 By using this model, businesses can take a strategic approach to data management that not only protects consumer privacy, but also increases business benefits:

 With the vast amounts of data that organizations handle, manual data discovery and classification are nearly impossible.
 Teams should instead consider using automated data discovery and classification tools like Spirion’s Sensitive Data Platform.
 This powerful software can improve accuracy and streamline workflows, reducing confusion across departments and minimizing wasted time.
 To see how Spirion’s Sensitive Data Platform excels in accurate and automated data discovery and classification, you can watch a free demo here.